Special Educational Needs & Disabilities

 Dunton Green is proud to have a reputation as a highly inclusive school where all children, including those with special needs are integrated into all aspects of school life.
-The needs of these children are met through a close partnership between the class teacher, support staff, our SEN co-ordinator and parents.
+The needs of these children are met through a close partnership between the class teacher, support staff, our Special Educational Needs and Disabilities (SEND) co-ordinator and parents.

-Our highly experienced Teaching Assistants support individual children or small groups of children as recommended by the class teacher, including working with the many children on the SEN register that may have difficulties with speech and language, fine and gross motor skills or the acquisition of literacy/numeracy skills.
-In addition with a dedicated SEN teaching assistant who works across the school supporting our most vulnerable children.
+Our highly experienced Teaching Assistants support individual children or small groups of children as recommended by the class teacher, including working with the many children on the SEND register that may have difficulties with speech and language, fine and gross motor skills or the acquisition of literacy/numeracy skills.
+In addition with a dedicated SEND teaching assistant who works across the school supporting our most vulnerable children.

 Children are routinely screened for speech and language difficulties in reception class so that we are able to address issues quickly.
 Children can be dyslexia screened and support is put in place for those who are discovered to be at high risk, including engaging external agencies.

 We involve outside agencies and therapists to acquire extra support for any children who have very specific needs.
 Regular meetings are held with parents and there is an “open door” policy so parents can discuss any concerns as they occur.

 Intervention groups are ways of helping children with specific needs that might not always be able to be fully met within the classroom environment.

 Mrs L Linkins is our SENDco, please call the school office on 01732 462221, should you wish to contact her.